Le Marais, Paris: Where History Meets Upbeat

 The Festive rue Vielle-du-Temple

-The Quiet Village Saint Paul
+The Quiet Village of Saint Paul

-The self-contained village with its tiny block of houses and stone streets is entirely pedestrian.
-Only accessible through arched passageways, it is located behind the Eglise Saint Paul, between the noisy rue de Rivoli and the road bordering the Seine.
 About 200 antique shops are open every day of the week, including Sunday.
 From medieval design to art-deco chandeliers, the choice is yours.
 The ambiance in this enclave is warm and friendly.
 Shop owners are always happy to chat and show off their riches.
 And, by the way, if you find a treasure don’t hesitate to bargain.

-Where to Stay
+Where to Stay in the Marais

 There are about one hundred hotels in le Marais that can accommodate all budgets.